Rawalakot: Travel routes

-Construction of the Ghazi-e-Millat road (also known as Guoien Nala road) between Rawalakot and Azad Pattan has considerably reduced travel time, it is main road which is connecting Islamabad/Rawalpindi to Rawalakot city.
+Construction of the Ghazi-e-Millat road (also known as Guoien Nala road) between Rawalakot and Azad Pattan has considerably reduced travel time.
+It is the main road connecting Islamabad/Rawalpindi to Rawalakot city.

 Road links

-The road passing through Pakgali-Paniola connects Rawalakot to Bagh, Rawalpindi and Muzaffarabad.
-The alternative road that passes through Mohri Farman Shah, Shuja Abad is the shortest possible road link that connects Rawalakot city with Bagh.
-Murree, Islamabad and Rawalpindi are situated in a southward direction from Rawalakot.
+The road passing through Pakgali-Paniola connects Rawalakot to Bagh, Rawalpindi, and Muzaffarabad.
+The alternative road that passes through Mohri Farman Shah and Shuja Abad is the shortest possible road link connecting Rawalakot city with Bagh.
+Murree, Islamabad, and Rawalpindi are situated in a southward direction from Rawalakot.
 The town has another road link with Kotli.

 Airport

-Rawalakot Airport is non-operational and it has been closed since October 2005.
+Rawalakot Airport is non-operational and has been closed since October 2005.

 Climate

-Rawalakot features a subtropical highland climate under the Köppen climate classification due to high altitude.
+Rawalakot features a subtropical highland climate under the Köppen climate classification due to its high altitude.
 The weather of Rawalakot is quite erratic.
-However, the climate of Rawalakot can be divided into four seasons, namely spring, summer, autumn and winter.
-Rawalakot has mild to warm temperatures during the spring and autumn, humid temperatures during the summer and cold to snowy during the winter.
+However, the climate can be divided into four seasons: namely spring, summer, autumn, and winter.
+Rawalakot experiences mild to warm temperatures during the spring and autumn, humid temperatures during summer, and cold to snowy during the winter.
 The temperature can rise as high as 38 C during the mid-summer months and drop below -1 C during the winter months.
-Snowfall occurs in December and January, while most rainfall occurs during the monsoon season stretching from July to September.
+Snowfall occurs in December and January, while most rainfall occurs during the monsoon season, stretching from July to September.